 - Stroke care

 If you have suffered from a stroke you may be left with problems with your movement, balance, co-ordination and sensation.
 As stroke affects everyone in different ways, you and your physiotherapist will agree a treatment programme to help with your specific problems.

 - Women's health

 We have physiotherapists who specialise in conditions specific to women such as ante and post-natal care, following gynaecological and breast surgery and continence care.

 Physiotherapists will help you regain your mobility following joint replacement surgery, fractures or other injuries.

-Physiotherapy can be of benefit if you have an inflammatory condition such as rheumatoid arthritis, ankylosing spondylitis or other rheumatological conditions.
+If you have an inflammatory condition such as rheumatoid arthritis, ankylosing spondylitis or other rheumatological conditions, physiotherapy can be of benefit.
 Treatment may help to preserve your joints, ease pain, maintain your function and help with your mobility.

 If you have been in hospital or attended the cardiac clinic you may be referred for cardiac rehabilitation.
 Our physiotherapists are part of this team which aims to help restore your physical and mental wellbeing.

 Our children’s physiotherapists provide assessment and treatment for children aged 0-18 years who live or attend school in Northumberland or North Tyneside.